infvo/nosql-ld/source/index.rst

 ..
-NoSQL-LD documentation master file, created by sphinx-quickstart on Thu Nov 22 22:38:51 2018.
+NoSQL-LD master file, created by sphinx-quickstart on Thu Nov 22 22:38:51 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.